frostime/sy-bq-callout/README.md

 This plugin uses emoji icons as the callout icon.

-Since the default emoji display in SiYuan is not satisfactory, it is recommended to download the Emoji plugin from the marketplace for better display.
+Since the default emoji display in SiYuan is not satisfactory, **it is recommended to download the Emoji plugin from the marketplace for better display**.
+(Twitter Emoji, Google Emoji, Open Emoji etc.)

 You can manually configure the "Callout Icon Font Style" field in the plugin settings to set the priority of the icon style.
 The default value is: